- Administrators: presidents, deans, etc.

 A Brief History of the College of Saint Benedict

 The College of St. Benedict grew out of St. Benedict's Academy, owned and operated by Benedictine sisters who had arrived in Minnesota in 1857, a year before Minnesota became the 32nd state of the union.
-This academy, founded in 1889, offered a rigorous classical course of studies and attracted students from Indiana to Idaho and Utah.
+This academy, founded in 1880 [originally as Saint Joseph's Academy and re-named two years later], offered a rigorous classical course of studies and attracted students from Indiana to Idaho and Utah.
 St. Benedict's Monastery then opened - with a total of six students - the College of St. Benedict in 1913, the thirteenth Catholic liberal arts residential college for women in the United States.
 With the liberal arts as the core, the College also committed itself to art, music, and theater, as well as selected professional courses.

 In 1961 the Benedictine community incorporated the College, principally to facilitate the process of obtaining a government loan for building a new residence hall.
 The incorporation did not change the working relationship between the monastic community and the college for several years because most faculty and administrators were sisters.
 During the 1970s, however, the College tripled its enrollment, resulting in a great increase in lay faculty.